Batch API#

 • Metadata server workflow: Centralized coordination for multi-node batch execution

-• Storage flexibility: Supports S3, Redis, and local storage backends
+• Storage flexibility: Supports S3, TOS, MinIO, Redis, and local storage backends

 • Request tracking: Each request has a custom_id for precise result matching